united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 7. You should be able to see a create command.
 Copy and paste the following command into your server's terminal (via ssh).
 ![Untitled](/images/getstarted/installation/command.png)

 8. The installation script runs a lot of checking and setup.
-For example, it checks your operating system, installation of requred tools, and internet connection.
+For example, it checks your operating system, installation of required tools, and internet connection.
 After the check phase, kubectl and Helm will be installed.
-The script shall show you what actions will be happen on your system in the next step.
-If you want to proceed, type **Y** and press **enter key** on with your keyboard
+The script shall show you what actions will happen to your system in the next step.
+If you want to proceed, type **Y** and press **enter key**.
 ![Untitled](/images/getstarted/installation/checking.png)

 9. In this step, k3s will be installed.
 Then, it installs the UMH Helm Chart in Kubernetes.
 After that, the Management Companion will be installed into Kubernetes.
-Until everything is setup, it can take a while.
+Until everything is set up, it can take a while.
 ![Untitled](/images/getstarted/installation/installphase.png)

-10. After successful installation, you should be able to see message like in the picture below.
+10. After successful installation, you should be able to see messages like in the picture below.
 ![Untitled](/images/getstarted/installation/successful.png)

-11. Go back to the Management Console and click on "LET'S GO!"
+11. Go back to the Management Console and click on **LET'S GO!**
 ![Untitled](/images/getstarted/installation/letsgo.png)

 12. Now, you should be able to see your instance on the dashboard.